Thank you for your interest in writing for The ATA Chronicle.

 - ATA executive director

-- assistant administrator
+- assistant administrator of XXX

 - Spell out the full name of a term the first time it is used, followed by the abbreviation in parentheses.
 Use the abbreviation for all subsequent appearances.

 - When you refer to an association, corporation, or business for the first time, use its full name, followed by its initials in parentheses.
 If possible, include the city and state or country where the organization is headquartered.
 If applicable, please include a website for more information.
 In subsequent references, either use the abbreviation or say “the association,” “the organization,” or “the society.”